evakathie/ux-portfolio/pages/play.md

 <img :src="'/images/play/gardenplan-workbook.png'" style="margin: 0" alt="Screenshots of the garden plan workbook.">

 <p>After creating a garden plan for my balcony garden every year and searching for the same information over and over again - like sowing, cultivation, planting and harvesting times or optimal light and soil conditions (fertilization level) - I decided that this is a problem to be easily solved by a workbook.
-So I created a 22-page digital workbook in PDF format (in my native language german) that helps you to create your own garden plan in 10 easy steps.</p>
+So I created a 22-page digital workbook in PDF format (in my native language german) that helps to create your own garden plan in 10 easy steps.
+Afterwards I opened a online shop on Etsy to sell it.</p>

 <div class="align-center">
 <a href="https://www.etsy.com/de/listing/1178727258/digitales-workbook-erstelle-deinen?click_key=043cff259def0d534d2ef2ba4eedc7fc09dc34e7%3A1178727258&click_sum=761cb4d9&ref=shop_home_active_1" class="button" target="blank">View on Etsy</a>